godep-migrator/qotd-server/README.md

 ## Try it out

-- Install the server: `go get -u github.com/nixterrimus/go-qotd`
+- Install the server: `go get -u github.com/nixterrimus/qotd-server`
-- Start the server: `go-qotd wisdom.txt`
+- Start the server: `qotd-server wisdom.txt`
 - In another terminal make a request: `nc localhost 3333`

 ## Quote File Format

-This QOTD server has a mandatory files argument of a quote file, for example to run with the `wisdom.txt` file included in the git repository you would use: `go-qotd wisdom.txt`.
+This QOTD server has a mandatory files argument of a quote file, for example to run with the `wisdom.txt` file included in the git repository you would use: `qotd-server wisdom.txt`.

 The quote file format is exactly the same as the [fortune file format](http://en.wikipedia.org/wiki/Fortune_(Unix)#Fortune_files), that